eclipse-tractusx/portal-assets/docs/developer/Technical Documentation/Operator Wallet Setup/Initial Setup.md

 To setup the wallet for the operator the following steps needs to be executed

-1. Request the wallet from the wallet hoster
+1. Request the wallet from the wallet provider
 2. Get the companyId of the operator company from the database
 3. Create the necessary data for the wallet creation
 4. Post the wallet information to the portal

 ## Wallet request

-the hoster of the wallet needs to provide the initial wallet information for the operator.
-The needed information are the did, the did document and autenticationDetails containing the AuthenticationServiceUrl, the clientId and the client secret.
+The provider of the wallet needs to provide the initial wallet information for the operator.
+The needed information are the did, the did document and authenticationDetails containing the AuthenticationServiceUrl, the clientId and the client secret.

 ## Retrieving company id